lisaprincessbabycakes/FinalProj/README.md

 Based on the feedback from milestone 1, I've decided to pursue the crochet project idea.
 However, since detecting precise movements might be challenging, I'll simplify it so the needles can detect general movements and translate them into audio or visual patterns inspired by the crocheting motions.
 The Arduino will collect motion data from the crochet hook using sensors and then send the data to the computer through a serial connection, and P5.js will receive the motion data from Arduino to map motion data to generate dynamic visuals based on crochet movements.

+I'm going to be using the GY-521 MPU-6050 3 Axis Accelerometer Gyroscope Module (6-axis accelerometer) as the motion sensor

 ## 1. Circuit Diagram: The Arduino Nano is connected to a motion sensor (accelerator/gyroscope) and powered through a USB external power supply.
 The sensors are attached to the crochet hook to capture motion data.
    [![Untitled-Artwork-24.png](https://i.postimg.cc/ncXcRJjW/Untitled-Artwork-24.png)](https://postimg.cc/ykzHx2Th)